 Solution 1: Boot OS from Hard Drive

-After changing this setting, maybe your computer can boot up normally.
-If it is also unbootable, try the next solution to fix disk error occurred.
+Changing this setting might be enough to help your computer boot normally.
+If it is still unbootable, try the next solution to fix disk error occurred.

 Solution 2: Reset or Upgrade BIOS

-2.Then find an option to reset to default.
+- Find the option to reset BIOS to default.

 Solution 3: Repair Master Boot Record and Boot Sector

-Here MiniTool Partition Wizard Professional Edition is strongly recommended to you to repair MBR in Windows 7/8/10.
-This tool has a feature called “Bootable Media” based on Win-PE.
-It is designed to manage disks and partitions when operating system fails to boot or while there is no operating system.
+Here we strongly recommend MiniTool Partition Wizard Professional Ultimate Edition.
+This edition has a feature called “Bootable Media” based on Win-PE; it is designed to manage disks and partitions when the operating system fails to boot or when there is no operating system.